globalseismology/avni/docs/contributing.md

 sudo pip install recommonmark
 ```

-Contributors should always work in the 'devel' branch.
-To clone that directory, type the following in a terminal.
+Contributors and core developers should always work in the `devel` branch.
+To clone that directory, type the following in a terminal using your Github username and password.
 ```
 git clone -b devel https://username:password@github.com/pmoulik/rem3d.git
 ```
-Pull requests to the protected 'master' branch from the 'devel' branch will be attempted at regular intervals.
+Pull requests to the protected `master` branch from the `devel` branch will be attempted at regular intervals.
 More detailed guidelines are available in the [Git for REM3D](git_for_REM3D.md) webpage.

 Please document code in the standard format (e.g. with three """Comments """ in python routines) so that sphinx can auto build documentation in the ./doc folder.
 To make a local copy of the documentation, run ./doc/make_docs.sh on the command line.
 More detailed guidelines are available in the [best practices](best_practices.md) webpage.